maxhealy01/word_counter/README.md

     ./main dir (min/word)

 The program will read all the text files (in .odt, .doc, .docx or .pdf formats) that exist within a given directory *dir* located relative to the program.
+If there's another directory within the given *dir*, the program will go inside that directory, etc.

 If the second argument is a number, it will then create a new file in *dir* containing a list of all the words in each file that repeated more than *min* times.